Basil Embry: Second World War

+Battle of France

 The German invasion of France and the Low Countries began on 10 May 1940 and Embry's Squadron flew intensively against the German advance, each crew flying two or three sorties daily across the English Channel to France.
 His leadership and personal gallantry resulted in the award of a second bar to his DSO.
 On 12 May he led No. 107 Squadron and No. 110 Squadron RAF in an attack on two heavily defended bridges across the Albert Canal at Maastricht; the formation was savaged by ground fire and intercepted by numerous Messerschmitt fighters, losing seven Bristol Blenheims from the original force of 24.
 Two No. 107 Squadron aircraft crash-landed at Wattisham, and every surviving Blenheim had suffered some damage.

 Due to the tremendous pressure of his operational flying in recent months Embry was then ordered to take an operational 'rest' and was given command of RAF West Raynham, with a promotion to group captain.
 He was to fly one more sortie before relinquishing command.
 On 27 May 1940, Embry was shot down from 6000 ft by anti-aircraft fire over Saint-Omer during a low-level bombing mission against advancing German Army columns.
 His aircraft crashed at Eperlecques.
 Of his crew, observer Pilot Officer T. A. Whiting was made prisoner while Air Gunner Corporal G. E. Long was killed.

 Captured by the German Army, Embry was being marched away in a column of Allied prisoners when he saw a road sign "Embry, 3 km."
 Taking this as a good omen, he rolled down a bank unnoticed by the column's guards and made his escape.
 He successfully evaded recapture for two months in occupied France before eventually getting back to England via Spain and Gibraltar.
 His adventures while on the run are detailed in the book Wingless Victory by Anthony Richardson and originally published in 1950.

 After two months' sick leave, Embry was posted to No. 6 Group as Senior Air Staff Officer with the rank of group captain.
 After only three weeks he was offered command of a night-fighter wing in RAF Fighter Command, which was accepted, although he reverted to the rank of wing commander.
 The wing disbanded in December 1940 and Embry became AOC RAF Wittering, returning to the rank of group captain in March 1941.
 Embry kept his hand in operationally by flying radar-equipped night-fighters with No. 25 Squadron.
 In July 1941 Embry was given the ceremonial title of an Air Aide-de-Camp to the King, and was Mentioned in Despatches in September.

 In October 1941 he was seconded to the Desert Air Force as an adviser and saw action in the North Africa campaign.